duembgen/duembgen.github.io/index.md

 **May 2024** Very grateful to be in this year's cohort of [RSS Pioneers](https://sites.google.com/view/rsspioneers2024/)!

-**May 2024** I am delighted to be starting my new appointment as Starting Researcher in the WILLOW research group at Inria Paris, where I will be working with Justin Carpentier, Stéphane Caron and an amazing team of robotics/optimization researchers and engineers.
+**May 2024** I am delighted to begin my new appointment as starting researcher in the [WILLOW research group](https://www.di.ens.fr/willow/) at Inria Paris, where I will be working with Justin Carpentier, Stéphane Caron and an amazing team of robotics/optimization researchers and engineers.

 **March 2024 - April 2024** I had the opportunity to visit the lab of Nicolas Boumal, EPFL, and Sylvain Calinon, IDIAP, Switzerland, giving talks about our work at both institutes, and getting to know a lot of cool new research!
 Thank you for hosting me!